 The child is 12 years old or older and wishes to remain with one parent more than the other.

 The circumstances of the conservator, i.e. one or both parents and the child, have significantly changed since the date of the current parenting agreement that the court finalized.

 The parent who can designate the child's primary residence has given up that right voluntarily and wishes to hand over their care and possession to the other parent for at least six months.
 However, this doesn’t apply if military service is the reason why the conservator wishes to give up those rights.

 The court allows child conservatorship alterations rarely, but if you have a case, your lawyer can help you come up with an appeal that can increase your chances of getting modifications.
 Remember, your child’s best interests and happiness are tantamount when it comes to these decisions.
 Once made, it can be years till you are allowed to make another appeal.

 Modifying a parenting agreement or fighting for child custody in court can be emotionally and physically draining for any parent.
-A child custody lawyer can help you navigate the process and ensure your family's future is secure as you start life as a single parent.
+A Dallas child custody attorney can help you navigate the process and ensure your family's future is secure as you start life as a single parent.
 At this time, you need skilled, compassionate and knowledgeable legal counsel to help you overcome your difficult emotional state and fight for a future you deserve.